From Stained to Stunning: What Type of Paint to Use Over Stained Wood?

 By selecting the appropriate paint and diligently preparing the surface, you can achieve a beautiful and long-lasting finish that transforms the appearance of the stained wood.

-When it comes to painting over stained wood, it’s essential to choose the right type of paint for the best results.
+When painting over stained wood, choosing the right type of paint is essential for the best results.
 Here are a few options that work well on stained wood:

 ● Latex or Acrylic Paint